just1ngray/pyfig/tutorial/04_evaluators.md

 # Evaluators

 Evaluators replace templates in the config with some other value.
-They're evaluated recursively, and can be extended to implement whatever behaviour you want.
+They're evaluated repeatedly, and can be extended to implement whatever behaviour you want.
 They can fill-in new data, as well as mutate existing values.
 When calling `load_configuration(...)`, all necessary evaluators must be provided in order to receive a valid configuration object.